Visual design

 Tip

-A diagram that shows the minimum size of an icon within the icon grid.
+The minimum size of an icon within the icon grid.

 Design your icon to fill 10/16ths (750px for a 1200px icon) of a vertical or horizontal space.

-A diagram that shows the maximum size of an icon within the icon grid.
+The maximum size of an icon within the icon grid.

 Design your icon to at most fill 12/16ths (900px for a 1200px icon) of a vertical or horizontal space.

-Try to leave a 1/16th (75px for a 1200px icon) margin around your icon that’s free of any visual elements.
+Leave a 1/16th (75px for a 1200px icon) margin around your icon that’s free of any visual elements.

 Don’t use excessive amounts of text in your icon.
 This makes it hard to identify and read at smaller sizes.

-An icon that uses the Shopify logo.
+An icon that uses the Shopify logo for the app's branding.

 Don’t mislead merchants by using an app icon that you don’t own.
 This includes any part of the Shopify logo.